chef/chef-web-docs/content/data_bags.md

 `Chef::Config[:encrypted_data_bag_secret]` method, which defaults to `/etc/chef/encrypted_data_bag_secret`.

-#### Create and Edit
+#### Create and edit

-Creating and editing the contents of a data bag or a data bag item from a recipe is not recommended.
+Creating and editing the contents of a data bag or a data bag item from a recipe isn't recommended.
 The recommended method of updating a data bag or a data bag item is to use knife and the `knife data bag` subcommand.
 If this action must be done from a recipe, please note the
 following: